divvun/giellalt-svn2git/doc/WhatAndWhatNot.md

   original CG1 Finnish Constraint Grammar file.
 The rest is tentative work, but not substantial.

-The FINCG file is moved to `langs/fin/doc/`, the rest of `experiment-langs/fin/` is removed and not transferred to github.
+The FINCG file has been moved to `langs/fin/doc/`, and the rest of `experiment-langs/fin/` has been removed and will not be transferred to github.

 ### smn